eminsenay/IremEczOtomasyonu/README.md

 ### MainWindow
 ### ProductDetailsWindow

-* Expiration dates of the product is not displayed when the product is added for the first time.
-* Other parts are not tested properly
+* Seem to be working but not tested completely

 ### ProductSaleCountWindow
 ### AllPurchasesWindow
 ### AllSalesWindow
 ### NewSaleWindow

-Not working - No expiration date can be found for the product (whenever the product is tried to be added).
+* Seem to be working but not tested completely.

 ### UIUtilities
 ### UserControlCustomers

-* Müşterinin aldığı ürünler part cannot be tested right now
+* Müşterinin aldığı ürünler part is only displayed correctly whenever the user switches to the products part and comes back.
 * Other parts seem to be working

 ### UserControlProducts